CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getdocumentversion-method.md

 ## <a name="parameters"></a>Paramètres
  `pDoc`
- [in] Le document spécifié.
+ [in] The specified document.

  `version`
- [out] Pointeur vers une variable qui reçoit la version du document spécifié.
+ [out] A pointer to a variable that receives the version of the specified document.

  `pbCurrent`
- [out] Un pointeur vers une variable qui reçoit `true` s’il s’agit la dernière version du document, ou `false` si elle n’est pas la dernière version.
+ [out] A pointer to a variable that receives `true` if this is the latest version of the document, or `false` if it isn't the latest version.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode réussit ; Sinon, E_FAIL ou un autre code d’erreur.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- **En-tête :** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Voir aussi